harshpujari/randomFiles/serveo_net_setup.md

 This should return the version of SSH installed.
 If SSH is not installed, you will need to install it.
 On macOS, SSH is usually pre-installed.

+### 2. Start Your Local Service
+Ensure your local service is running.
+For example, if you have a web server running on port 8000, start it as you normally would.